A washing machine control panel

 Dryer settings: Bedding, Sheets, Bulky, Heavy Duty or Heavy Dry

-Care Tip: These cycles use wash action designed to help keep large items from tangling or balling up.
+Care Tip: These cycles use wash action designed to help keep large items, such as a down comforter, pillows and sheets from tangling or balling up.

 Towels